-Around the world, more than 110 million people haven’t heard God’s message of love in their own language.
+Around the world, more than 180 million people haven’t heard God’s message of love and redemption in a language that speaks to their hearts.
 The Good News we cherish is still distant to them.

-God is working through Bible translation to reveal his love to people in the words they understand best.
+But God is working through Bible translation to reveal himself to people in words they can clearly understand.

 Local translators around the world seek training so they can bring God’s Word to life for their own communities.
 Wycliffe equips these leaders by providing them with training opportunities.
 Through internships, online training and workshops, fully resourced translators are empowered to change lives by effectively putting the Word of God into the community’s heart language.

 After the work of translation has been completed, printing is the final step for a community longing to have Bibles in their hands and in their homes.
 Your gift will put New Testaments in the hands of three people groups, so that more people can read the Good News in the language of their hearts.